 In short, if results matter most to you and you don’t want an injury-free experience while working out, then incline walking might be better suited as an alternative exercise choice to achieve these goals!

 At the end of it all, we can only say that both walking and running are great forms of exercise.
-I think you should choose whichever one is right for your lifestyle and body.
+You should choose whichever is right for your lifestyle and body.
 To lose weight, start with incline treadmill walking while maintaining a steady pace.
 If you want to increase your speed and endurance, try running on an incline!
 It’s all about balance, so try not to worry too much about which works best for everyone because, if done correctly, either one can eventually get you there.